laminlabs/lamin-docs/docs/permissions.md

   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/TT84gfGO05SZuNKx0000.png" style="width: 90%;"/>
 </div>

-Note that you can also manage spaces from the **Spaces** tab of your **Organization** tab and attach spaces to multiple instances, if desired.
+Note that you can also manage spaces from the **Spaces** tab of your organization.
+To attach a space to instances, open the three-dot menu and select **Edit space instances**.

 (use-a-restricted-space)=